Ahmard/reactphp-live-chat/README.md

 * Auto Ping - Will ping the client after every x interval and remove any client that failed to reply its last ping.
 * Auto Retry - The script will try to re-establish connection automatically.
 * Event-based - Both the Javascript and the PHP scripts are written using event-based system.
+* Account-based - Users can now create account and login.
 * Just try it.

 ### Installation